How to Improve Your Employee Survey Response Rates

 Mindful Open-Ended Responses

-When employees are given a lot of open-ended questions in surveys, there is a higher chance that the interest of employees whilst completing surveys would be lost.
+When employees are given a lot of open-ended questions in surveys for employees, there is a higher chance that the interest of employees whilst completing surveys would be lost.
 This is due to a majority of employees wanting to answer surveys that are fast and do not interrupt scheduled activities.
 In turn, it is critical to ensure to include potentially only one or two open-ended response type questions within the survey to assure a high survey response rate.

 Automated Alerts and Reminders